-Basic fundamentals that we believe at Holland Football University that players should be looking to develop, is their ability to beat an opponent player one on one.
+Basic fundamentals that we believe in at Holland Football University that players should be looking to develop, is their ability to beat an opponent player one on one.
 Being able to show you’re tenacious and adventures side during a match situation, will stand you out from the crowd but it will also contribute to your team winning a match.

 Our programs are in addition to the regular training sessions and competitions in their own clubs.
 At the club there is a lot of team training, in preparation for competitions.
 Due to lack of time, it may happen that the number of ball contacts per player is limited.
 Targeted, functional skill training therefore often barely exists.